antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 poetry build && poetry install && poetry run python -m rdfm_mgmt_server --no-ssl --no-api-auth --local-package-dir ./packages/
 ```

 This launches the RDFM Management Server with no encryption, listening on `localhost`/`127.0.0.1`.
-By default, the device communication socket is listening on port `1234`, while the HTTP API is exposed on port `5000`.
+By default, the HTTP API is exposed on port `5000`.

 When server is in debug mode (`app.run(debug=True, ...)` is set) every HTTP request received and response to it are printed to STDOUT.